microsoft/pxt-arcade/docs/skillmap/forest/forest4.md

 ## 9. Sprite Location

-- :puzzle:   To get the location of the place where the fire went out, replace
+- :map:   To get the location of the place where the fire went out, replace
 ``||scene:tilemap col [0] row [0]||``
 with
 ``||tiles:location of [mySprite]||``.